fMalinka/metaboCombineR/README.md

 > data(metaboExp3)
 > data(metaboExp4)
 ```
-Presented datasets are in metaboAnalyst format where rows represent features and each row has it own name which m/z value is prefixed by `M` and rt by `T`.
+Presented datasets are in 2-dimensional matrix format where rows represent features and each row has it own name which m/z value is prefixed by `M` and rt by `T`.
 Columns represent samples.
+Names of all samples must be filled by `colnames` function through R. Values of matrix must be in numerical format, not `factor` type.

 To combine all of these experiments into one table, call `runMetaboCombiner` function, where the first arguments is supposed to be a list of experiments, `mzprecision` argument defines a number of digits considered for peaks.
 ```